 A late 2015 feature in the Guardian about how the effort to save 4.7 million people from smoke inhalation-related deaths annually is slowly warming up to solar cooking as an option, and one solar startup that hopes to lead that effort.
-Read my analysis here at the Guardian website.
+Read here at the Guardian website.

 Other Recent or Noteworthy Publishing Credits

 Spring 2019: A report from Montpellier, France where I was an invited speaker for the World Agroforestry Congress.

 Winter 2019: I asked forest ecologists about Trump's misleading statements on forest management causing the CA fires, they suggested that indigenous practices like prescribed burns make actual sense, read here.

 Fall 2018: Op-ed for the Washington Post here on an unheralded method of combating climate change.